oottppxx/enigma2/plugins/budweiser/README.md

   alternative audio source and resume the current service audio.
 * E2MUTE - selecting this source will only (try to) mute the current service audio.

-Join us in the [Enigma2Talk Telegram chatroom](https://t.me/talkenigma2) to help with testing, provide ideas and all kind of suggestions or comments!

-## Description

-Apparently some Enigma2 systems don't stop IPTV services once the box enters standby.
-This plugin polls for when the box is in standby and stops the current service, optionally also running a provided shell command.
-Similarly, the plugin polls for when the box is no longer in standby and tries to resume the previous service, optionally also running a provided shell command when this happens.

 ## Settings